Packaging maker RPC expects higher 1st-half profit

-Sept 28 Plastic packaging maker RPC Group Plc said it expects a higher operating profit for the first half, helped by growth in higher-margin products like coffee capsules and benefits from the company's Superfos acquisition.
+Plastic packaging maker RPC Group Plc (RPC.L) said it expects a higher operating profit for the first half, helped by growth in higher-margin products like coffee capsules and benefits from the company's Superfos acquisition.

 RPC, which makes jars for Sun-Pat peanut butter, Heinz Beanz and Nescafe Dolce Gusto capsules, said lower costs and a smaller impact from the time lag in passing on polymer prices to customers would also help results.